jhudsl/tidyversecourse/manuscript/get-data.md

 A really useful manipulation that one can perform is text extraction from images.
 Typically this works best with images that have text, where the text is not angled and is in a conventional font.

 We will show how to do this using a couple of tidyverse package hex stickers.
+This will involve using the `image_read()` function to import the image and the `image_ocr()` function to extract the text.

 ```r